 He has previously been involved in leading clinical trials in children's brain tumours in the UK and Europe, and is a member of the All Party Parliamentary Group on Brain Tumours.
 He is also an elected member of the Europe Board of the International Society for Paediatric Oncology (SIOPe), representing professional and scientific views related to children and young people’s cancer in Europe.

-David is the current President of the British Neuro-oncology Society (BNOS).
+David is the immediate past President of the British Neuro-oncology Society (BNOS).

 Professor Pamela Kearns MBChB, BSc (Hons), PhD, FRCPCH